Frequently Asked Questions

 Q: What are comp tickets?
 How do they work?

-A: Complimentary tickets, or "comps," are offered free of charge to members of Puppet Showplace Theater.
-Most member comps are redeemable for our usual family shows, but are not valid for special events, including adult shows and Puppet Slams.
+A: A set number of free complimentary tickets, or "comps," are offered as part of member benefits packages.
+Most Basic and Family member comps are redeemable for our usual family shows, but are not valid for special events, including adult shows, premium-priced mainstage shows, and Puppet Slams.
+Puppets at Night and Enthusiast comps may be applied to any shows.
 More details are available here, where you can also purchase a membership.

 Q: Can I purchase tickets with a gift certificate?